IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

   - [Veganism](#veganism)
 ### Physicists

+>“Spacetime tells matter how to move; matter tells spacetime how to curve.”

+― <a href="https://en.wikipedia.org/wiki/John_Archibald_Wheeler" target="_blank">John Archibald Wheeler</a>

+>“If nature were not beautiful, it would not be worth knowing, and if nature were not worth knowing, life would not be worth living.”

+― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

 >“I worked horribly strenuously, strange that one can endure that.”<sup id="a1"><a href="#f1">1</a></sup>

 >“Imagine my joy at the feasibility of general covariance and the result that the equations give the perihelion motion of Mercury correctly.
 For a few days I was beside myself with joyous excitement.”